anbox-cloud/discourse-docs/ref/ams-configuration.tmpl.md

 ## Features

 Anbox Cloud includes some features which are not enabled by default but can be conditionally enabled.
 The features are enabled by flags which are configured through AMS.
-You can configure the feature flags either globally for all containers or per application.
+You can configure the feature flags either globally for all instances or per application.

-To configure a feature globally for all containers, use a command similar to the following:
+To configure a feature globally for all instances, use a command similar to the following:

-    amc config set container.feature foo,bar
+    amc config set instance.feature foo,bar

 To configure a feature for one application in the manifest, use a syntax similar to the following: